AdobeDocs/experience-platform.en/help/profile/guardrails.md

 ---
-keywords: Experience Platform;profile;real-time customer profile;troubleshooting;API
+keywords: Experience Platform;profile;real-time customer profile;troubleshooting;guardrails;guidelines;limit;entity;primary entity;dimension entity;
 title: Experience Platform guardrails for Profile data
 solution: Experience Platform
 product: experience platform
 topic: guide
 type: Documentation
 description: Adobe Experience Platform provides a series of guardrails to help you avoid creating data models which Real-time Customer Profile cannot support.
-These guardrails also outline best practices and constraints when using dimension entities, specifically in batch segmentation.
+These guardrails also outline best practices and constraints when using Profile data for segmentation.
 ---

 # [!DNL Platform] guardrails for [!DNL Real-time Customer Profile]

 [!DNL Real-time Customer Profile] provides individual profiles that enable you to deliver personalized cross-channel experiences based on behavioral insights and customer attributes.
 In order to achieve this targeting, [!DNL Profile] and the segmentation engine within Adobe Experience Platform use a highly denormalized hybrid data model which offers a new approach to developing customer profiles.
 Use of this hybrid data model makes it extremely important that the data being collected is modeled correctly.
 While the [!DNL Profile] data store maintaining profile data is not a relational store, [!DNL Profile] permits integration with small dimension entities in order to create segments in a simplified and intuitive manner.
 This integration is known as multi-entity segmentation.

 Adobe Experience Platform provides a series of guardrails to help you avoid creating data models which [!DNL Real-time Customer Profile] cannot support.
-This document outlines these guardrails as well as best practices and constraints when using dimension entities, specifically in batch segmentation.
+This document outlines these guardrails as well as best practices and constraints when using Profile data for segmentation.

 >[!NOTE]
 >